Careers Week: 5 In-Demand Climate Roles

 This is part 1 of 2 in our National Careers Week blog series.
 Here, we highlight sustainability and net-zero careers that are growing in demand, to help you consider your options for careers that align with your values.
 In part 2, we show that you can incorporate sustainability into any role – whether climate-focused or not!

 The urgency and opportunity of climate action are driving a surge in demand for professionals dedicated to sustainability and environmental impact.
-In the UK, the net zero sector is growing three times faster than the overall UK economy, creating high-paying jobs, and demand for green talent is on the rise in general, with 13% of jobs now requiring at least one green skill (ECIU, 2025; LinkedIn, 2025).
+In the UK, the net zero sector is growing three times faster than the overall UK economy, creating high-paying jobs.
+This rise in demand for green talent is also seen globally, where candidates with green skills are 46.6% more likely to secure a job (ECIU, 2025; LinkedIn, 2025).

 Whether you’re just entering the workforce or looking to pivot your career, here are five key climate-related roles making a difference: